kubeflow/website/content/docs/guides/gcp-e2e.md

       requires 16 CPUs.
     * If you want a GPU, ensure your zone offers GPUs.

-    For example, the following command sets the zone to `us-central1-c`:
+    For example, the following commands set the zone to `us-central1-c`:

     ```
-    gcloud config set compute/zone us-central1-c
     export ZONE=us-central1-c
+    gcloud config set compute/zone $ZONE
     ```

 1. If you want a custom name for your deployment, set the `DEPLOYMENT_NAME`